cen4010-fa23-g07/milestone-3/README.md

 ## Key Risks
+### Skill Risks: General

-Risk: Many team members have term projects coming up, in addition to this one.
+- **Risk**: Many team members have term projects coming up, in addition to this one.
 Solution: Assign each team member what they should be coding as early as possible in order to allow them to prioritize their time.

+### Technical Risks
+- **Risk**: Coding issues (I.E. Finding poor quality code and finding bugs/ logical errors)
+**Solution**: Testing code frequently to find bugs and logical errors to ease the fixing.
+Create a good coding standard for the group to follow through the entire coding experience instead of using unique variables from each team member.
+- **Risk**: Poor risk management within the code.
+**Solution**: Having a strong software developer team memeber to navigate through each other developer and identify their potential risk.
+Some errors cannot be shown just by testing and so it is best for a good software developer to monitor the risks.

+### Teamwork Risks
+- **Risk**: Improper coding variable amongst everyone.
+**Solution**: Have a good proper coding variable setup as a team.
+- **Risk**: Lack of communication
+**Solution**: Always communicate with each other our plans so they don't intertwine and jeopardize with eachother coding.

+### Legal/content Risks
+- **Risk**: Maybe too similar to compeititors.
+**Solution**: Ultimately with our final product, it will most definitely be anything similar to our compeititors and if so, we will change what is necessary to be legal.

 ## Team